MDivakarPal/DSA_With_Kunal/README.md

 </P>
 # All Data Structure and Algorithms  Done By Divakar Pal

- Today I have done practice on git and github.
-In the morning of 02-08-2021 I forked a repository , cloned it made some changes , push it back to our forked repository and made a pull request to parent repository.
+<p>Today I have done practice on git and github.
+In the morning of 02-08-2021 I forked a repository , cloned it made some changes , push it back to our forked repository and made a pull request to parent repository.</P>

 <b>
 Note : This repository will get update on daily basis.